vatpac-technology/pilot-procedures/docs/radio-telephony/Controlled Airspace/aerodrome.md

     **SY SMC**: "JST512, give way to the Qantas 737 northbound on B, taxi to holding point B4, runway 16R"
     **JST512**: "Give way to the Qantas 737, taxi to holding point B4, runway 16R, JST512"

+Aircraft which do not require pushback should follow [Standby for Ground Procedures](#standby-for-ground-procedures) when ready for taxi, if the procedures are nominated on the ATIS.

 ### Helicopters
 Helicopters can either ground taxi, air taxi, or air transit around an aerodrome.